n795113/n795113.github.io/source/_posts/2022/04/koko-eating-bananas.md

 ![](https://i.imgur.com/WTtMmez.png)

 Now, if the limit hours `h` is 5 then 3 bananas per hour satisfies.
 However, if `h`, for example, is 3, then Koko need to SPEEDS UP to finish all the bananas.
 On the other hand, if `h` is 10 which means we still have time right?
-So Koko can SLOW DOWN to certain speed to make herself chill but still can finish all the banan in time.
+So Koko should SLOW DOWN to certain speed to make herself chill but still can finish all the bananas in time.

 ![](https://i.imgur.com/2QpNhfI.png)